4th of July 2016 in Hermosa Beach, Redondo Beach and Manhattan Beach

-Thursday night is shaping up to be a big night in the area, with many bars expecting huge crowds.
-Join the cult following of one of the better 80's bands out there - the Spazmatics will be tearing it up live at Saint Rocke on Thursday evening.
-Baja Sharkeez Hermosa Beach will be hosting DJ Dangerhouse on Thursday, July 3.
+Friday night is shaping up to be a big night in the area, with many bars expecting huge crowds.
+Friday night you can got to a Pre-4th of July party and experience the ATOMIC 80s - Independencia! by Club Berlin & The Wreck Hall at the Alpine Restaurant in Torrance.
+Baja Sharkeez Hermosa Beach will be hosting DJ Versatyle on Friday, July 3.
 Patrick Molloy's will be hosting a 4th of July style breakfast all weekend beginning at 9:00 a.m., complete with jello shots and cocktails.
-Live music starts at 3pm at BALEENkitchen for the 4th with tunes provided by Mark McMillen & Friends.
-An early morning "Make Your Own" Bloody Mary and Mimosa Bar set the table nicley for a gourmet burger bar availabe from 3-6pm during BALEENkitchen's 4th of July Celebration.
-On the premise and hidden just below BALEENkitchen, nestled against the Portofino Marina, are actual fire pits that can be frequented on any given weekend but, could also make for an intimate staging point for the fireworks show that blasts off around 9pm from Redondo Beach's Seaside Lagoon.
+Live music starts at 3pm at BALEENkitchen for the 4th with tunes provided by Coleslaw & band.
+An early morning "Make Your Own" Bloody Mary and Mimosa Bar set the table nicely for a gourmet burger bar availabe from 3-6pm during BALEENkitchen's 4th of July Celebration.
+On the premise and hidden just below BALEENkitchen, are actual fire pits that can be frequented on any given weekend but, could also make for an intimate staging point for the fireworks show that blasts off around 9pm from Redondo Beach's Seaside Lagoon.

 Ocean Bar in Hermosa Beach celebrates a July 4th Independence Bash produced by Beryy Bly complete with two floors of music with 10 Dj's spinning all day, a rooftop deck and a view of the ocean.